-- establishes a sales and marketing infrastructure to commercialize Twirla in the United States; - continues the equipment pre-validation and validation process related to Corium's manufacturing facility in preparation for commercial operations; - continues to evaluate additional line extensions for Twirla and initiates development of potential product candidates in addition to Twirla; - · maintains, leverages and expands the Company's intellectual property portfolio; and - adds operational, financial and management information systems and personnel, including personnel to support the Company's product development and future commercialization efforts.
+maintains a sales and marketing infrastructure to commercialize Twirla in the United States;

+• finalizes the validation process related to Corium's manufacturing facility in preparation for commercial operations;

+• continues to evaluate additional line extensions for Twirla and initiates development of potential product candidates in addition to Twirla;

+· maintains, leverages and expands the Company's intellectual property portfolio; and

+• adds operational, financial and management information systems and personnel, including personnel to support the Company's product development and future commercialization efforts.

-The Company has financed its operations to date primarily through the issuance and sale of its common stock in both public and private offerings (see Note 8), private placements of its convertible preferred stock, venture loans, and non-dilutive grant funding.
+The Company has financed its operations to date primarily through the issuance and sale of its common stock in both public and private offerings (see Note 9), private placements of its convertible preferred stock, venture loans, and non-dilutive grant funding.